DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 # Feature Updates

+## Spell C++ Classes
+- [ ] Data asset for sound info so the attenuation settings can be placed somew

 ## Knockback (NECESSARY)
 Right now, the player is constantly backpedaling because they don't have a way to generate space between themselves and enemies.
 Adding knockback will help with this.
 - [ ] Prevent movement input while being knocked back